touchX/toolkit/README.md

 $ npm install sky-toolkit --save
 ```

+For rapid prototyping and static sites you can include our latest compiled [toolkit.css](https://www.sky.com/assets/toolkit/v1.0.0/toolkit.css).
+However we **strongly** advise the use of SCSS in projects to benefit from the Toolkit's modularity.

 [See the Wiki](https://github.com/sky-uk/toolkit/wiki/) for full documentation and information on how to [implement the Toolkit](https://github.com/sky-uk/toolkit/wiki/Getting-started) in your project.

 ## Requirements